9hax/9hax/README.md

 ### Current projects

+I recently picked up working in IT an noticed that there were no great free and portable ticket system solutions yet, so i started building one.
+It's called [SimpleTicket](https://github.com/9hax/simpleticket) and you can help me build the best open ticket system ever by contributing.

-I'm currently working on my own discord bot and multiple linux server management tools.
+I'm also working on my own discord bot and multiple linux server management tools.

 ### About me